capitalone/rubicon-ml/README.md

 quickly spot trends by exploring and filtering your logged results and visualizes how the model inputs impacted the model outputs.

-After the model has met its goals, use the collobaration process to share the relevant subsets of logged data with model reviewers or stakeholders, giving everyone the context necessary for a peace of mind model review and approval.
+When the model is ready for review, Rubicon makes it easy to share specific subsets of the data with model reviewers and stakeholders, giving them the context necessary for a complete model review and approval.

 ## Use